 Tasmanian Devil Distribution, Habitat, and Ecology

-Within that limited range, however, the mammal proves itself to be highly adaptable.
-As a result, it presently inhabits every type of habitat on the island.
-This often even includes the outlying portions of urban areas.
-This, however, often proves to be to its detriment.
+Within that limited range, however, the intrepid mammal proves itself to be highly adaptable in nature.
+As a result, it presently lives within every type of habitat on the island.
+This often includes outlying portions of urban areas.
+This tendency, however, often proves to be to its detriment.

-This carnivore also evolved as both nocturnal and crepuscular in nature.
+The carnivore also evolved as both nocturnal and crepuscular in nature.
 The prey of the Tasmanian Devil sometimes includes animals as large as small kangaroos.
-It most commonly prefers to hunt small prey, though.
-Being opportunistic, it eats carrion more than it hunts.
+Nevertheless, it most commonly prefers to hunt smaller prey, though.
+Being opportunistic, it usually eats carrion more than it hunts.

-Finally, its reputation for aggressive behavior remains quite well deserved.
-That holds true due to the fact that, mainly living a solitary life, except for mating, males often fight savagely in encounters.
-Even its mating habits have been referred to as extremely vigorous in nature.
+Uncommonly, its reputation for aggressive behavior actually remains quite well deserved.
+That holds true due to the fact that, mainly living a solitary life, except for mating, the males often fight quite savagely in encounters.
+Even its mating habits have been referred to as extremely vigorous.

 Kinabalu Giant Red Leech